Sycorax: Sources

 Scholars have unearthed very few facts about Shakespeare's sources for Sycorax.
 In fact, other than her connection to the magical sorceresses Medea and Circe of Greek mythology, nothing conclusive has been proposed.

 Several competing linguistic theories have been put forth.
-Some scholars argue that her name may be a combination of the Latin sus ("pig") and korax ("crow").
+Some scholars argue that her name may be a combination of the Greek sys ("sow") and corax ("crow" or "raven").
 Another rough translation produces the phrase "the Scythian raven", an etymological description of Medea (Batman upon Bartholome, a work which Shakespeare is likely to have used for reference, gives the name Corax for a raven) Also, psychorrhax ("heartbreaker"), may be a play on the Greek word psychoraggia ("death struggle").
-One critic searched for a connection to Sycorax's North African heritage, and found a parallel in Shokereth שוקרת, a Hebrew word meaning "deceiver".
+Another possibility is the Arabic transliteration shokoreth for "deceiver".
 Another recent idea suggests that, for thematic as well as historical reasons, the name is the reverberant combination of syllables in the name Corax of Syracuse, the often acknowledged founder of rhetoric, and the worthy, fictionalised rival of Prospero.
 An especially odd and early guess at a meaning by one critic was sic or rex, a Latin homophone alluding to Queen Elizabeth's pride.

 The general idea for Sycorax's character may have come from the classical literature familiar to many in Shakespeare's day.
 Sycorax is similar to Medea, a witch in Ovid's Metamorphoses, in that both are powerful, magical female figures.
 Scholars have also pointed out that Sycorax resembles the magical Circe from Greek mythology as well as perhaps a version of Circe found in the mythology of the Coraxi tribe in modern-day Georgia.

 Sycorax also draws on contemporary beliefs regarding witches.
 For example, she may embody the belief that all witches have blue eyes.
 The character may even be a reference to a specific historical personage.
-According to Romantic literary critic Charles Lamb, a witch, whose name has been lost to history, had recently been banished from North Africa about half a century before the time Shakespeare was writing the play; her similarity to Sycorax has struck a few scholars as notable.
+According to Romantic literary critic Charles Lamb, a witch, whose name has been lost to history, had been banished from North Africa about half a century before the time Shakespeare was writing the play; her similarity to Sycorax has struck a few scholars as notable.
 Lamb's claims, however, remain unverified.